avocode/e2e-stories/README.md

 * As you can see, you can use env variable to change the headlessness of the Chromium browser.
 * **Setup is almost over**.
 One more thing is to create a convert file, that will convert Yaml stories to proper JS tests.
   * Create a file called `convert-stories.js`
-  * This is the minimal example of using convert
+  * This is the minimal example of using convertStories

 ```javascript
 const convertStories = require('e2e-stories')